-It will explore emerging practices of interdisciplinary learning and teaching and examine the impact and application of pedagogy on these new forms of curriculum design and delivery.
+Over the course of both days, various themes will be explored including the emerging practices of interdisciplinary learning and teaching and examination of the impact and application of pedagogy on these new forms of curriculum design and delivery.

-The conference will also look at the diverse ways in which universities are choosing to support and resource ventures into interdisciplinary programme design and deployment.
+Participants will also be invited to consider the diverse ways in which universities are choosing to support and resource ventures into interdisciplinary programme design and deployment

 Dr Raphael Hallett, Director at LITE, says: “Given the recent blossoming of Liberal Arts programmes across the UK, and a new focus on curriculum development that offers students breadth, combination and diversity of learning, it is the perfect time to examine the question of pedagogy in this area.”

-For further information, contact Stephanie Stones on email@example.com
+For further information, contact Stephanie Stones at: S.E.Stones@adm.leeds.ac.uk